Reports, defined as ‘written accounts that have been observed, heard, done or investigated’, can be both diverse and varied.

 Numerous organisations make use of reports, such as governments, businesses, the media and many educational disciplines.
 Reports should be precise in their meaning, style and free of all kinds of grammatical errors.
 Making a report suitable for publication will entail both writing and assimilating the information that will be used in it.

-A business report should look professional to anyone who reads it.
-A document full of spelling errors and misunderstandings might still convey the right message, but professionalism can suffer as a result of such errors.
+Reports should look professional to anyone who reads them.
+A document full of spelling errors and misunderstandings, although it may convey the right message, is off-putting to the reader.

-Identifying spelling and punctuation mistakes in a report will usually require a fresh pair of eyes; that is, a proofreader experienced in finding typographical and grammatical errors.
+Identifying grammatical errors in a report will usually require a fresh pair of eyes.
+When editing reports, an experienced editor will address typographical and structural errors in the text.

-Eliminate confusion and misunderstanding by having a professional proofreader correct those hidden mistakes.
+A professional editor will correct those hidden mistakes and eliminate confusion and misunderstandings.
 Errors might be in our blind spots.
 Repeatedly reading through your work does not necessarily mean that you will identify inconsistencies in its content.
-To depend on inexperienced fact-checkers will usually require at least three different readers before every mistake is identified.
+Furthermore, inexperienced fact-checkers may require at least three different readers before they correct every error.

 Spell-checkers may recognise certain errors in a document, but they are insufficient in understanding context.

 Our professional editors will improve the frame of your writing and adapt it to its intended style.

 Editing reports will also address the precise presentation of references in a manuscript,

 When editing reports, Apollo Communication will correct spelling, punctuation errors, and grammatical inconsistencies.